'Westworld' Science Advisor Talks Brains and AI - Lovesick Cyborg

 Eagleman: Here’s what I’d say: we simply don’t know.
 Given that the brain is made of pieces and parts, it should be downloadable.
 We should be able to reconstruct it on any medium you want, whether it’s beer cans and tennis balls or silicon chips.
 It should be that once we understand the algorithms taking place, we should be able to reproduce that.
 And if somehow that algorithm equates to consciousness, it should be consciousness.

-If I put you put on this giant other substrate and said “Hey, how are you feeling,” and you say “I feel a little cold, a little hungry,” I have to assume it’s you experiencing consciousness.
+If I put you on this giant other substrate and said “Hey, how are you feeling,” and you say “I feel a little cold, a little hungry,” I have to assume it’s you experiencing consciousness.
 So it’s actually not that fringe-y.
 The only thing is it’s not in our capability to even try this right now.
 In other words, it’ll be another—any number I’d give is made up of course—it’ll be another 50 or 100 years before we can say “OK we have enough computational power now, we’re going to try to simulate a whole brain.”

 But people are already working towards that direction.
 There’s no successful project and it won’t be for a while, but I think the endeavor is totally straight forward and it’s just a matter of time.